 - Poor quality plastic under the seat.

-- Can be excessively flexible and bulky for some riders.
+- It can be excessively flexible and bulky for some riders.

 - May be hard to find a comfortable spot on the saddle.